BranchMetrics/branch-deep-linking-public-api/README.md

 : The Branch key of the originating app.
 Found in the Branch Dashboard under **Settings**.

 **url** _required_
-: The URL you want to modify, including the host and domain, ex: https://bnc.lt/m/abcd1234, this is included on the URL to request itself:
+: The URL you want to view, including the host and domain, ex: https://bnc.lt/m/abcd1234, this is included on the URL to request itself:

 #### Example